BodyTite vs CoolSculpting®: Which Is Right for You? (Updated 2025)

 Treatment Areas

 Both procedures effectively reduce fat on the abdomen, back, thighs, flanks, and arms.
-For facial fat reduction, CoolSculpting slims a double chin with a specialized applicator, and BodyTite’s facial applicator, FaceTite, reduces fat along the jawline and lower face.
+For facial fat reduction, CoolSculpting uses a specialized applicator to slim a double chin, while BodyTite’s facial applicator, FaceTite, reduces fat along the jawline and lower face.

 Anesthesia